Nirmala Sitharaman announces creation of a social stock exchange to help NGOs get funds

 Organisations that work for social welfare will be able to list on the exchange the way private firms do on the stock market.

 Organisations that work for social welfare will now have a new avenue through which to raise money.
-Finance Minister Nirmala Sitharaman on Friday announced a plan to create a social stock exchange under the Securities and Exchange Board of India regulator that would allow these organisations to “list” in the same way that private firms liste themselves on a stock market.
+Finance Minister Nirmala Sitharaman on Friday announced a plan to create a social stock exchange under the Securities and Exchange Board of India regulator that would allow these organisations to “list” in the same way that private firms list themselves on a stock market.

 “It is time to take capital markets closer to the market and meet various social welfare objectives related to inclusive growth and financial inclusion,” Sitharaman said while presenting her first budget in Parliament.
 “I propose to initiate steps towards creating an electronic fund-raising platform, a social stock exchange, under SEBI for listing social enterprises and volunteer organisations.”